jessica-dl/SummerResearch/Algorithms/README.md

-# Top Down Greedy Generalization
+# Top Down Greedy Generalization and Clustering Based K-Anonymization

 This code is taken from the open source project created by [qiyuangong](https://github.com/qiyuangong/Top_Down_Greedy_Anonymization).